Swiss trains aren’t the cheapest. Yet, there is a way to save up.

 Swiss Travel Pass is expensive because travel in Switzerland is expensive.
 But if you were to pay for a single ticket for every train, bus, and boat ride, you would pay much more than the cost of a Swiss Travel Pass.
 Therefore, the Swiss Pass saves you half the costs when traveling in Switzerland.

-No, Jungfraujoch is not free with a Swiss Travel Pass.
+Partially.
 You only get 25% off the regular price to Jungfraujoch if you’re a Swiss Travel Pass holder.
+So it’s better to get the Jungfrau Travel Pass or a single ticket online to Jungfraujoch

 Is Interlaken Included In Swiss Travel Pass?